netxms/netxms-doc/admin/installation.rst

 Database size and load is very hard to predict, because it is dependent on a number of monitored nodes and collected parameters.
-If you plan to install database engine on the same machine as NetXMS server, increase your hardware requirements accordingly.
+If you plan to install database engine on the same machine as |product_name| server, increase your hardware requirements accordingly.

 Link to Excel file that allows roughly estimate the size that will be required for
 database: http://git.netxms.org/public/netxms.git/blob/HEAD:/doc/misc/database_sizing.xlsx